Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_SecuringAzureSQLDatabase.md

    - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    <validation step="b614de5a-3bf9-4457-9566-2ebbaf298146" />

+### Task 5 : **Clean up resources**

+> Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not incur unexpected costs.

+1. In the Azure portal, open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
+If prompted, click **PowerShell** and **Create storage**.

+2. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

+3. In the PowerShell session within the Cloud Shell pane, run the following to remove the resource group you created in this lab:

+    ```powershell
+    Remove-AzResourceGroup -Name "AZ500LAB11" -Force -AsJob
+    ```
+4. Close the **Cloud Shell** pane.

 **You have successfully completed the lab.
 Please click on next to go to the next lab.**